oracle/truffleruby/doc/contributor/how-to-guide.md

 ## How to find a Core Method implementation

-Core Library is implemented partially in Ruby and partially in Java.
+The Core Library is implemented partially in Ruby and partially in Java.

-You can find Core Library classes implemented in Ruby in the `src/main/ruby/truffleruby/core` directory, e.g.
+You can find Core Library methods implemented in Ruby in the `src/main/ruby/truffleruby/core` directory, e.g.

 -   `array.rb`
 -   `file.rb`
 -   ...

-Java implementation is located in the `src/main/java/org/truffleruby/core` directory in `<Ruby-class-name>Nodes.java` files.
+Core Library methods implemented in Java are located in the `src/main/java/org/truffleruby/core` directory in `<Ruby-class-name>Nodes.java` files.